wa0x6e/Cake-Resque/README.md

     sudo /etc/init.d/php-resque-worker start
     sudo tail -f /var/log/php-resque-worker.log

+or you can now use the new CakePHP Shell:

+    cake resque start
+    cake resque tail

 Executing this bash script will first bootstrap the CakePHP environment, then query the Resque server for jobs, and execute them as a PHP-Resque worker, one-at-a-time.